huberf/OneSelf/README.md

    and press "Export Library".
 2. Take the exported file and place in `records/` with the name `goodreads_library_export.csv`.
+3. To see interesting statistics and insights simply run `python3 process/goodreads.py` from the root project directory.

 ### Coming soon(er or later)
 * Garmin